Tanya Leise

-Tanya L. Leise was an American biomathematician specializing in the mathematical modeling of circadian rhythms and related phenomena such as jet lag and hibernation.
+Tanya L. Leise (died January 18, 2023) was an American biomathematician specializing in the mathematical modeling of circadian rhythms and related phenomena such as jet lag and hibernation.
 She was a professor of mathematics at Amherst College.

 Education and career

-Leise is a 1993 graduate of Stanford University.
+Leise was a 1993 graduate of Stanford University.
 She went to Texas A&M University for graduate study, completing a Ph.D. there in 1998.
 Her dissertation, An Analog to the Dirichlet-to-Nuemann Map and Its Application to Dynamic Elastic Fracture, was supervised by Jay R. Walton.

 After working as a visiting lecturer at Indiana University, she joined the faculty of the Rose–Hulman Institute of Technology in 1999.
 She moved to Amherst as a visiting assistant professor in 2004, obtained a regular-rank faculty position in 2007, and was promoted to full professor in 2018.

+She died of cancer on January 18, 2023.